yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_alerts.md

 | Enable Application API Access          | Governance | When an application’s API access is enabled.                                                                                                 |
 | Disable Application API Access         | Governance | When an application’s API access is disabled.                                                                                                |

-## Application credential alerts
+## Application credential alerts and events

 You can use application credential alerts when you want to trigger alerts for any change to the credentials (API keys, OAuth credentials, or external credentials) associated with an application.
 Application credential alerts are fully configurable:

-- Policy developers can write policies that will be invoked when application credentials are created, updated, deleted, enabled, or disabled.
+* Policy developers can write policies that will be invoked when application credentials are created, updated, deleted, enabled, or disabled.
 For more information, see [Change the alert policy to execute](#Change).
 For more information on the message attributes available to application credential alert policies, see [Alert message attributes](api_mgmt_alerts_attribs.htm).
-- API administrators can enable or disable alerts for application credentials so that the configured policies get executed when the specified events are triggered.
+* API administrators can enable or disable alerts for application credentials so that the configured policies get executed when the specified events are triggered.
 For more information, see [Enable or disable alerts](#Enable).

 API Manager generates application credential alerts for events relating to application credentials.